 The CPW “Bump Up” – NY PL 265.02(1)

-Probably the most commonly prosecuted subsection, one is guilty of NY PL 265.02(1) when one violates specific subsections of New York Penal Law section 265.01 (Criminal Possession of a Weapon in the Fourth Degree) and has previously been convicted of a crime.
-Often referred to as a "bump up," if you violate sections (1) or (2) of Criminal Possession of a Weapon in the Fourth Degree for possessing a gravity knife or switchblade, for example, and you have ever been convicted of any crime (it does not matter if it was for shoplifting ten years ago), your crime can be "bumped up" by prosecutors from an "A" misdemeanor punishable by up to one year in jail to a felony punishable by up to seven years in prison.
+You are guilty of NY PL 265.02(1) when you violate specific subsections of Penal Law section 265.01, Criminal Possession of a Weapon in the Fourth Degree, a lesser misdemeanor, and have previously been convicted of any crime.
+Often referred to as the CPW "bump up," if you violate sections (1) or (2) of Criminal Possession of a Weapon in the Fourth Degree for possessing a switchblade, for example, and you have ever been convicted of any other crime (it does not matter if it was for shoplifting ten years earlier or a bar fight twenty years ago), that previous criminal conviction can be relied upon by prosecutors to elevate the new charge from what would normally be an "A" misdemeanor punishable by up to one year in jail to this felony punishable by up to seven years in state prison.

-NY PL 265.02(2) is violated where you knowingly possess certain weapons, including any firearm, and that firearm is defaced for the purpose of hiding a crime or misrepresenting the identification of that firearm.
+NY PL 265.02(3) is violated where you knowingly possess certain weapons, including any firearm, that are defaced for the purpose of hiding a crime or misrepresenting the identification of the contraband.
 Defacing may include modifying, scratching of parts of or the removing of serial or other identifying numbers of a firearm.

-If you possess three or more firearms (handgun, pistol, revolver, etc.) without a proper license or you possess a firearm and you have been previously convicted of a felony or a class "A" misdemeanor within the five years immediately preceding the commission of the offense and such possession did not take place in the person's home or place of business, you are guilty of this subsection.
+If you possess three or more firearms (handgun, pistol, revolver, etc.) without a proper license or you possess the same and you have been previously convicted of a felony or a class "A" misdemeanor within the five years immediately preceding the commission of the offense and such possession did not take place in the person's home or place of business, you are guilty of this subsection.